 The Discover it® Cash Back card is one of the most popular no-annual-fee cash-back credit cards around.
 In large part, its popularity is due to a tiered rewards program that features a selection of rotating 5% cash-back categories.

-While the bonus categories change every quarter, you can always use the tips below to earn more with your Discover it Cash Back card.
+While the bonus categories change every quarter, the 5% rewards rate never does.
+That means you can always use the tips below to earn more with your Discover it Cash Back card.

-Discover it Cash Back 5% Bonus Category Calendar: 2021
+Discover it Cash Back 5% Bonus Category Calendar for 2023

 To earn 5% cash back on up to $1,500 in combined category purchases each quarter, you must manually activate your bonus cash back.